 |$200k - $250k||0|

 About Covenant House Vancouver:

-This charity report is an update that is being reviewed by Covenant House Vancouver.
+This charity report is an update that has been sent to Covenant House Vancouver for review.
 Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending June